xenia-project/xenia/development/irc.md

 Before joining to ask a question, make sure it's not already answered in the [FAQ]({{ site.baseurl }}/faq/).

-If you have *development related questions* or what to watch the progress of the emulator, join up to `#xenia` on freenode.
+If you have *development related questions* or want to watch the progress of the emulator, join up to `#xenia` on freenode.

 You can use the web chat, however note that most of us have day jobs and will